Sometimes I wish I lived in an AirstreamMiranda Lambert, Airstream song

 Rentals and housing in the Methow are notoriously difficult to find.
 I got lucky and stumbled into a winter rental which turned into a longer term rental over the next 3 years.
 In turn, I rented my Seattle condo and called Mazama my home for several years while freelancing.

 Back then I wanted badly to buy a home in the Methow but with a down market, my Seattle condo was worth less than I had paid.
 I was also in the midst of putting a lot of money into a special assessment to fix major structural issues with the building.
 Selling wasn’t realistic and I couldn’t justify, let alone afford, two homes.

 I resigned myself to the current situation, vowing that one day I’d eventually find a way to make a permanent home in the Methow.

 When opportunity knocks.

 After several years of freelancing, I was faced with skyrocketing costs for medical insurance and benefits as well as tax debt.
 I had accumulated more debt than I was comfortable with, so in 2016 I sadly said a temporary goodbye to the Methow and returned to Seattle for a full-time corporate job.
 It would earn me a steady paycheck, better benefits, and some debt relief.

 It took a few years to get right-side up financially but the job was an amazing find and four years later I’m still there.
 In 2019 the million dollar construction project on my condo building finally completed.
 With the market up and this headache of construction finally over, I ripped out my old carpet, installed new flooring and appliances, and in June 2019, sold my home of 13 years.

 I was relieved to cash in on the equity and the sale proceeds paid off my debt.
 After years of struggling to get on top of it all, it felt like an incredible weight had been lifted from my shoulders.
-After many years of hoping, my opportunity to finally settle full time in the Methow was finally open.
+After many years of hoping, my opportunity to at last settle full time in the Methow was finally open.
 At the same time, it was bittersweet, knowing I’d likely never own a home in Seattle again.